 T-Labs and Orange Labs are showcasing with some of their respective partners a community prototype around standard cloud APIs.
 In the Smart Home domain, the oneM2M standard restful interfaces are emerging as a unique service layer API standard at the cloud level backed by a worldwide organization and open source communities.
 Showcased partner applications use standard APIs implemented by Deutsche Telekom and Orange.
 T-Labs and Orange Labs have implemented identical oneM2M cloud interfaces on their respective platform prototype.
 Each of the two implementations integrates part of their respective industrial product – Qivicon, Orange Datavenue - and part of Eclipse OM2M open source artefacts.

 Executing automated tests of every reasonable scope as a fixed step of every build job is mandatory.
 Some testworthy situations can’t be simulated with a mocked environment.
-Therefore integration tests have to be part of the buildstep as well.
-In this talk I will demonstrate how to use Docker and Gradle to integrate integration tests and the necessary setups into the build process and how to use this setups for debugging and publishing of buildresults.
+Therefore, multiple test scopes - including integration tests - have to be part of the buildstep, as well.
+In this talk, I will demonstrate some different testscopes for microservices.

 In this talk we want to share some tips and tricks on how to test Eclipse plug-ins at several stages during the development.
 In particular, we will show how to do without a running workbench (i.e., without “Plug-in tests”) and without functional testing frameworks (e.g., SWTBot) as much as possible, relying only on plain JUnit tests.

 Captain Static, Runnable Boy and the rest of the "League of Extraordinary Anti-Pattern" is sitting exhausted in their fortress of solitude, the "Singleton Factory".
 They would love to retire, but again the alarm signal sounds and they are called for help.
 What will our heroes confront this time?